christiantsui/Movie-Data-Exploratory-Analysis/README.md

 #### Flatiron School Data Science Program - Project 1
 #### By: Christian Tsui
+#### Oct, 2023

 ## Background

 This project analyzes movie data to generate actionable insights for Microsoft's new venture into the movie production space.

-### Business Problem

-Microsoft sees all the big companies creating original video content and they want to get in on the fun.
-They have decided to create a new movie studio, but they don’t know anything about creating movies.
-You are charged with exploring what types of films are currently doing the best at the box office.
-You must then translate those findings into actionable insights that the head of Microsoft's new movie studio can use to help decide what type of films to create.
+This is achieved by exploring the landscape of studios, successful movie genres, and details of those movies.

 ### The Data